-Under the POEO Protection of the Environment Operations Act 1997 the transportation of Schedule 1 Hazardous Waste is a scheduled activity and must be carried out by a transporter licensed by the NSW EPA Environment Protection Authority.
+Under the POEO Act 1997 the transportation of Schedule 1 Hazardous Waste is a scheduled activity and must be carried out by a transporter licensed by the NSW EPA.
 There are also specific requirements in relation to the transport and tracking of asbestos waste.
 All receipts for waste disposal shall be retained and supplied to Council upon request.
 Note: Some contaminants may not obtain approval for off-site disposal.

-4.1.12 (8) Disposal of contaminated soil
+4.1.12 Disposal of contaminated soil

-The disposal of contaminated soils shall have regard to the provision of the Protection of the Environment Operations POEO Act and Regulations and any relevant NSW EPA guidelines such as the NSW EPA publication Environmental Guidelines: Assessment, Classification and Management of Liquid & Non-Liquid Wastes (2004).
+The disposal of contaminated soils shall have regard to the provision of the POEO Act and Regulations and any relevant NSW EPA guidelines such as the NSW EPA publication Waste Classification Guidelines Part 1: Classifying Wastes (2014)

-Applicants shall consult with Council's Waste Management Section to determine the capability of Council's Waste Management Facility waste facilities to accept contaminated waste.
+Applicants shall consult with Council's Waste Management Section to determine the capability of Council's Waste Management Facility to accept contaminated waste.
 All receipts for waste disposal shall be retained and supplied to Council upon request.

-Note: If contaminated soil or other waste is transported to a site unlawfully, the owner of the waste, the transporter and the owner of the land receiving the waste are all guilty of an
+Note: If contaminated soil or other waste is transported to a site unlawfully, the owner of the waste, the transporter and the owner of the land receiving the waste are all guilty of an offence.

-4.1.13 (9) Containment / capping of contaminated soil
+4.1.13 Containment / capping of contaminated soil